 Why We Developed This Guide

 This Guide was developed to offer strategies and activities to successfully complete the essential steps in planning and implementing a proficiency-based learning system in your high school.
-A series of info briefs to be released once per week beginning in late January, the Guide outlines key issues and strategies for successful implementation.
+This series of info briefs outlines key issues and strategies districts and schools should address to successfully implement proficiency-based learning.

-The Great Schools Partnership and its professional staff are supporting proficiency-based learning in Maine and beyond, including all New England states, Florida, Georgia, Colorado, California, Maryland, and Illinois.
-From our many years in diverse school settings, we’ve distilled the foundational steps needed to implement a high quality proficiency-based system.
+The Great Schools Partnership and its professional staff support proficiency-based learning in Maine and beyond, including all New England states, Florida, Georgia, Colorado, California, Maryland, and Illinois.
+From our many years in diverse school settings, we’ve distilled the foundational steps needed to implement a high-quality proficiency-based system.
 Further, we’ve worked with schools to address issues ranging from school transcripts to data management systems to quality instruction.
 This Guide provides links to free resources developed by Great Schools Partnership staff and tested in hundreds of schools.
-We are confident that these resources will be useful to your work.
+We are confident that these resources will be useful for your work.

-The steps we recommend and the resources we provide are grounded in the PBL Simplified Model we have created and assume a general level of familiarity with it.
+The steps we recommend and the resources we provide are grounded in the Framework for Proficiency-Based Learning PBL we have created and assume a general level of familiarity with it.

 |Briefing Title||Release Date|